Cypriot intercommunal violence: Turkish invasion

-During the first Turkish invasion, Turkish troops invaded Cyprus territory on 20 July, 1974, invoking its rights under the Treaty of Guarantee.
-This expansion of Turkish-occupied zone violated International Law as well as the Charter of the United Nations.
-Turkish troops managed to capture 3% of the island which was accompanied by the burning of the Turkish Cypriot quarter, as well as the raping and killing of women and children.
+During the first Turkish operation, Turkish troops landed on Cyprus against the military coup of the Greek junta on 20 July 1974, invoking its rights to protect the republic under the Treaty of Guarantee.
+Turkish troops managed to capture 3% of the island which was accompanied by the burning of the Turkish Cypriot quarter.
 A temporary cease-fire followed which was mitigated by the UN Security Council.
-Subsequently, the Greek military Junta collapsed on July 23rd, 1974, and peace talks commenced in which a democratic government was installed.
-The Resolution 353 was broken after Turkey attacked a second time and managed to get a hold of 37% of Cyprus territory.
-The Island of Cyprus was appointed a Buffer Zone by the United Nations, which divided the island into two zones through the ‘Green Line’ and put an end to the Turkish invasion.
-Although Turkey announced that the occupied areas of Cyprus to be called the Federated Turkish State in 1975, it is not legitimised on a worldwide political scale.
-The United Nations called for the international recognition of independence for the Republic of Cyprus in the Security Council Resolution 367.
+Subsequently, the Greek military junta collapsed on July 23, 1974, and peace talks commenced in which a democratic government was installed.
+Resolution 353 was broken after Turkey attacked a second time and managed to get a hold of 37% of Cyprus territory.
+The Island of Cyprus was appointed a Buffer Zone by the United Nations, which divided the island into two zones through the 'Green Line' and put an end to the Turkish military operation.
+The territory of Turkish Cypriots was called the Federated Turkish State in 1975, was legitimised, and able to internationally trade.
+The United Nations called for the international recognition of independence for the Republic of Cyprus in Security Council Resolution 367.